Department of Defence Research and Development

-Empowering the nation with state-of-the-art indigenous Defence technologies and systems.
+Empowering the nation with state-of-the-art indigenous Defence and security technologies and systems.

-- Design & develop state-of-the-art sensors, weapon systems,platforms & allied equipment in Defence domains of land, air, sea, space & cyber.
+- Design & develop state-of-the-art sensors, weapon systems, platforms & allied equipment in defence & Security domains of land, air, sea, space & cyber.

-- Facilitate production and induction of DRDO developed systems within the country.
+- Facilitate production and induction of Systems & Technologies developed through Department’s R&D ecosystem.

-- Provide technological solutions to the Services to optimise combat effectiveness through basic and applied research.
+- Provide technological solutions to the Services to enhance combat effectiveness.

 Sphere of Activities/Business